Slay the energy vampires at your school by doing an Energy Audit!

 What You Will Accomplish

-- Students will become more aware of where energy comes from and recognize methods to become more energy conscious in their immediate surroundings
+- Students will become more aware of where energy comes from and look out for energy drainers in their environment.

-- Students will recognize opportunities to save energy by monitoring appliances that do not need to be plugged in while not in use
+- Students will study ways to save energy and by unplugging appliances that do not need to be plugged in while not in use.

 - Working with a small group of students (1-6 students)?
 Start with a single classroom audit